htcondor/htcondor/docs/automated-workflows/dagman-scripts.rst

    value and definition is unrelated to the attribute named ``DagStatus`` as defined for use in a node status file.
-This macro's value is the same as the job ClassAd attribute ``DAG_Status`` that is defined within the *condor_dagman* job's ClassAd.
+This macro's value is the same as the job ClassAd attribute ``DAG_Status`` that is defined within the :tool:`condor_dagman` job's ClassAd.
 This macro may have the following values:

    -  0: OK
    -  1: error; an error condition different than those listed here
    -  2: one or more nodes in the DAG have failed
    -  3: the DAG has been aborted by an ABORT-DAG-ON specification
-   -  4: removed; the DAG has been removed by *condor_rm*
+   -  4: removed; the DAG has been removed by :tool:`condor_rm`
    -  5: cycle; a cycle was found in the DAG
    -  6: halted; the DAG has been halted
       (see :ref:`automated-workflows/dagman-interaction:suspending a running dag`)